 The Digital Economy Lab

-The Digital Economy Lab at the Stanford Institute for Human-Centered AI (HAI), co-sponsored by the Stanford Institute for Economic Policy Research, is an interdisciplinary research group studying how digital technologies are transforming work, organizations, and the economy.
+The Digital Economy Lab brings together an unprecedented group of researchers and experts to examine how digital technologies are transforming work, organizations, and the economy.

-The Digital Economy Lab is led by Prof. Erik Brynjolfsson, whose research focuses on the economic implications of digital technologies and AI.
-He is the co-author of nine books, including The Second Machine Age, over 100 academic articles, and five patents.
-Brynjolfsson joined Stanford in July, 2020, after over 25 years at the Massachusetts Institute of Technology.
+The Lab is directed by Professor Erik Brynjolfsson, whose research focuses on the economic implications of digital technologies and AI.
+He is the co-author of nine books, including The Second Machine Age, and has written more than 100 academic articles.
+Brynjolfsson joined Stanford in July 2020 following more than 25 years at the Massachusetts Institute of Technology.

 Measuring the Digital Economy

-DEL will be a catalyst for new ideas, experiments, and collaborations—connecting academics, business leaders, practitioners, and policymakers to generate research and insights to inform and educate a diverse community of stakeholders.
-Our work is made possible by foundations, corporations, and individuals who share our love of data-driven economic analysis and actionable insights.
+The Digital Economy Lab is a catalyst for new ideas, experiments, and collaborations.
+Our mission inspires academics, business leaders, practitioners, and policymakers to conduct research and generate insights that will inform and educate a diverse community of stakeholders.
+Our work is made possible by foundations, corporations, and individuals who share our passion for data-driven economic analysis and actionable insights.